Skip to main content

 This automatically updates your local code from the server without prompting.

-lua compile --no-sync && lua push skill
+lua compile && lua push skill

 After syncing from server, commit the changes to preserve them: